How to choose the best small business lender

 When evaluating lenders, ask about their specific requirements for the loan products you’re considering.
 You may find that some are more stringent than others and may or may not be a good fit for your company.

-Now that you’ve calculated how much funding you need and understand eligibility guidelines, it’s time to choose from the different types of small business lenders.
+Now that you’ve calculated how much funding you need and understand eligibility guidelines, it’s time to learn where to get small business loans.
+You can choose from several different types of small business lenders.
 You can secure financing from a traditional bank, credit union, nonprofit or online lender.

 Here’s a rundown of the different lenders and the features and loans to expect from each:

-The SBA has approved over $23 billion in loans so far in 2023.
+The SBA has approved over $15 billion in 7(a) loans so far in fiscal year 2024.
 To learn more about these loans, check out the following guides:

 You can learn a lot about a lender based on the experiences of past and current customers.